 Still interested in building your own messaging app like WhatsApp?
 Great, because this guide is for you!
 Throughout this article, we’ll take you through the step-by-step process of building your product from start to finish.
 Whether you’re looking to build a dedicated messaging app, or you’re just interested in utilizing some of the core features from WhatsApp, this guide will share how to start building the underlying workflows for your MVP.

-Steps to build your own no-code WhatsApp clone:
+The steps to build your own no-code WhatsApp clone include:

 To get started, you’ll need a Bubble account, then you can follow along as we build our messenger app together.